If you would like a printed version of this commentary, check out The Grace Bible series.

 (a) Born of God, believers; see entry for 1 John 5:1.

-(b) Overcomes the world; see entry for 1 John 5:5.
+(b) Overcomes the world; see next verse.

+(c) This is the victory that has overcome the world—our faith.
 Spiritual warfare for the Christian is less about shouting at the devil and more about believing that Jesus is Lord over whatever situation we face.
 Unbelief says we must engage the enemy and fight for the victory, but faith declares that Jesus has already won.
 Unbelief cowers before the name of the adversary, whether it’s disease, debt, or depression.
-But faith exalts the Name that is above every name.
+But faith exalts the Name that is above all names.

 1 John 5:5